Be the Heroine In Your Own Story, Not the Victim

 This is a very common situation for women.
 A lot of women slowly stop being the protagonist in their own lives.
 But what makes it more complicated is that they do it out of love, out of caring for their dear ones.

 Let’s take a look at a few examples in real life:

-- You start a relationship and you give it your all.
+- Start a relationship and you give it your all.

-- You have a family and you give them everything…to your kids and your partner.
+- Have a family and you give them everything…to your kids and your partner.

-- You love the people that give you your roots…your parents, siblings…
+- Love the people that give you your roots…your parents, siblings…

 - You don’t realize it, but sometimes you focus all your energy, emotions, time and effort onto others until, after a few years, you discover something worrisome: Others have gotten used to always having you available.
 Whatever time of day.
 They take you for granted…you even take yourself for granted.
 You don’t have any personal space left, you no longer have time for yourself, and at the end of the day, you end up being the victim of your own circumstances.

 You’ve done it all out of love, but love from others is, sometimes, selfish and asphyxiating.

 So how could you react to these types of situations?